Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Detection of individual SMBHBs

-where $f_0=2f_{\rm orb}$ is the GW frequency at the time of the first observation.
-Here $f_{\rm orb}=(2\pi T)^{-1}$ is the orbit frequency and $T$ is the orbital periods of SMBHBs.
+where $f_0=2f_{\rm orb}$ represents the GW frequency at the time of the first observation.
+Here $f_{\rm orb}=(2\pi {T_{\rm obs}})^{-1}$ is the orbit frequency, where ${T_{\rm obs}}$ stands for the orbital periods of SMBHBs.
 When simulating the GW signals of bright sirens, we calculate $f_0$ using the orbital periods of the 154 SMBHB candidates \cite{Graham:2015gma,Graham:2015tba,Charisi:2016fqw,Yan:2015mya,Li:2016hcm,Valtonen:2008tx,Zheng:2015dij,Li:2017eqf}.
-When simulating the GW signals of dark sirens, we calculate $f_0$ using Eq.~(\ref{f0}).
+When simulating the GW signals of dark sirens, we calculate $f_0$ using eq.~(\ref{f0}).